DSS | COMMERCIAL & INDUSTRIAL SCAFFOLD

 What Is the Difference Between Painted and Galvanized Scaffolds?

-When choosing between painted scaffolds and galvanized scaffolds, it is important to understand the key differences.
 Painted scaffolds have a coat of paint over the metal to protect it from corrosion and weathering.
 Galvanized scaffolds have a zinc coating, applied through a hot-dip galvanizing process, that bonds to the metal to protect it.

-However, painted scaffolds may have certain advantages for indoor use or where appearance is a concern.
-Paint can be matched to surrounding decor.
-It also provides a smooth finish, whereas galvanized scaffolds have a rough, matte surface.
-Painted scaffolds may be more affordable upfront, though costs add up over time with ongoing maintenance.
+Painting scaffolds may have certain advantages for indoor use or where appearance is a concern.
+Paint can be matched to surrounding décor.
+For outdoor use or harsh conditions, galvanized scaffolds are the more durable, cost-effective choice long-term

 Pros and Cons of Painted Scaffolding